ageev/others/README.md

 # Others
 My small collection of different usefull scripts

+## ASUS_router_web_bruteforcer.py
+Just lame script to bruteforce passwords for my home router

+## detect_portscans.py
+Was one of the tasks for the interview

 ## fotosort.py
 Script will sort your photo arhive.
 New directory structure will be created:
 ```